 Filling - Vanilla Pastry Cream

-Stir the milk, vanilla, about half the sugar, and the pinch of salt together in a medium-large saucepan.
+Stir the milk, vanilla, 1/4 cup of the sugar, and the pinch of salt together in a medium-large saucepan.
 Set aside.

-In a separate medium bowl, whisk together the egg yolks, starch and remaining sugar until the mixture is thick and pale yellow, about 2-3 minutes.
+In a separate medium bowl, whisk together the egg yolks, starch and the remaining sugar (1/4 cup + 1 tablespoon) until the mixture is thick and pale yellow, about 2-3 minutes.

 Heat the milk, vanilla, sugar and salt mixture under a low light until the mixture simmers.
 Then remove from the heat and pour small amounts of the hot liquid into the egg yolks, starch, and remaining sugar in a stream, whisking after each addition.
 After you have added all the liquid to the egg yolks, starch, and sugar, pour the mixture back into the saucepan.
 Bring it back to a simmer, whisking constantly, and whisk for two more minutes after the first sign of bubbles.